034: Reader Mailbag (III)

-People sent great replies to Exponential Patience.
+I got great replies to Exponential Patience.

-Sharing a few of your responses below 👇
+Sharing some of your wisdom below 👇

 This reminds me of the book The Dot and the Line.

 I love metaphors.
 Visual or otherwise.
-And questions.

 This resonates with what I learned in one of my classes during b-school.
 It's about how you have to get worse before you see progress (can't go straight from the circle to the star - there has to be a dip).